paolocarrara/kanastra-readme/README.md

 Entre no container:
 ```
-docker exec -it <id-do-container> sh
+docker exec -it <id-do-container> bash
 ```

 Rodar as migrações: